Ukraine’s Zelenskyy preparing to visit DC on Wednesday

 “We are ending a very special session of the 117th Congress with legislation that makes progress for the American people as well as support for our Democracy,” Pelosi wrote Tuesday in a letter to colleagues.
 “Please be present for a very special focus on Democracy Wednesday night.”

-Zelenskyy has — almost daily — addressed various parliaments and international organizations by video and he has sent his wife to foreign capitals to drum up assitance against the Russian invasion.
-The visit comes a day after he made a daring and dangerous trip to what he called the hottest spot on the 1300-km (808-mile) front line, the city of Bakhmut in Ukraine’s contested Donetsk province.
+Zelenskyy has — almost daily — addressed various parliaments and international organizations by video and he has sent his wife to foreign capitals to drum up assistance.
+The visit comes a day after he made a daring and dangerous trip to what he called the hottest spot on the 1,300-kilometer (800-mile) front line, the city of Bakhmut in Ukraine’s contested Donetsk province.

 In a video released by his office from the Bakhmut visit, Zelenskyy was handed a Ukrainian flag and alluded to delivering it to U.S. leaders.

 “The guys handed over our beautiful Ukrainian flag with their signatures for us to pass on,” Zelenskyy said in the video.
 “We are not in an easy situation.
-The enemy is increasing its army, and our people are braver and need more powerful weapons.
-We will pass it on from the boys to the Congress, to the President of the United States.
+The enemy is increasing its army.
+Our people are braver and need more powerful weapons.
+We will pass it on from the boys to the Congress, to the president of the United States.
 We are grateful for their support, but it is not enough.
 It is a hint — it is not enough.”

+The U.S. has committed almost $20 billion in security assistance to Ukraine since Russia launched its invasion on Feb.
+24, according to figures from the Pentagon.
+The U.S. is also providing intelligence to Ukrainian forces and helping Ukraine fend off Russian cyberattacks and efforts at sabotage, American and Ukrainian officials have said.

+Biden and Zelenskyy speak regularly, as do other top officials in Washington and Kyiv.
+Zelenskyy has also welcomed bipartisan delegations of lawmakers to Ukraine and briefed them on Ukraine’s war effort.